the-sett/docs-thesett-com/content/index.md

 ---
 {
   "type": "error",
-  "title": "Missing definition",
-  "published": "2020-01-21"
+  "code": 201
 }
 ---

-You got this error because you are an idiot and did not RTFM.
+You got it wrong, maybe you aren't as clever as you think?

+|> Source
+    label = The first time you screwed up: pos = 0
-[Quoted source location 1]{source|pos = 0 }
+    source = "source code location 0"

+|> Source
-and then here you did it again:
+    label = Then here you did it again: pos = 0

-[Quoted source location 2]{source|pos = 1 }
+    source = source code location 1

 Fix this by reading the manual.
 Idiot.